CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-general liability insurance cost in Utah is shaped by the state’s moderate overall risk profile, active insurer competition, and the kind of business you run.
-Based on the state data provided, the average premium range is $32 to $94 per month, which is below the national average by 6%.
-That lines up with Utah’s premium index of 94 and the fact that 340 insurers are active in the market.
-For small businesses, the broader product data shows an average range of $33 to $125 per month, or about $400 to $1,500 per year, depending on exposures and limits.
+General liability insurance cost in Utah is shaped by the state’s moderate overall risk profile, active insurer competition, and the kind of business you run.
+Pricing depends on your industry, location, claims history, annual revenue, number of employees, coverage limits, and deductibles.
+That lines up with Utah’s premium index of 94 and the fact that many insurers are active in the market.
+For small businesses, monthly and annual costs vary depending on exposures and limits.

 Several Utah-specific factors can move the price up or down.
 Industry matters: healthcare and social assistance, retail trade, professional and technical services, construction, and accommodation and food services make up a large share of the state economy, and each one presents different third-party exposure.
 Location also matters because Utah’s business environment is spread across urban and suburban markets, and carriers may price differently for a storefront in Salt Lake City than for a quieter office elsewhere.
 Claims history, annual revenue, number of employees, coverage limits, and deductibles all remain core rating factors.
 In Utah, the climate and disaster profile can also shape how risk is viewed by landlords and customers, especially with high wildfire and earthquake hazard ratings and recent disaster history that includes wildfire, flooding, winter storm, and earthquake losses.